National Iranian Oil Refining and Distribution Company: New facilities

 While the country remains dependent on small gasoline and diesel imports, net gasoline imports in 2013 averaged only 33 000 bpd.
 This compares to refined product imports of 182 000 bpd in 2009, of which two thirds was gasoline (approximately 132 000 bpd).

 Planned in 2011, Qeshm refinery (capable of processing heavy crude oil) will have an output capacity of 30,000 barrels a day of light oil products and will become operational by 2014.

-Policy

-Providing desirable fuel supplying services and supplying feed of industries and factories all over the country in due time.

-Reducing consumption rate through employing energy consumption management and raising export rate to make foreign currency.

-Reducing waste materials through improving efficiency in refining and distribution system.

-Reducing environment pollution to reach stable development.

-Raising human force productivity and promoting level of training.

-Increasing output of refinery facilities and transfer are distribution of oil products.

-Reducing cost of production, transfer and distribution of oil products.

 Subsidiary companies

 The NIORDC subsidiaries are as follows: